-Patrolman Tex Pitakos, of 737 Putnam Street, was at the 4th Street firehouse when he received the holdup broadcast.
-As he drove to 6th and Saratoga Streets in an effort to head off the bandit, Chief Fredericks and Detectives Jones and Ciafardini went up York Street.
-Patrolman Pitakos picked up Shostack and trailed Dawson to 4th and York Streets where the two police cruisers and a third police car (Lt.
-Asa Dameron) closed in.
+Patrolman Tex Pitakos, was at the fourth Street firehouse when he received the holdup broadcast.
+As he drove to Sixth and Saratoga Streets in an effort to head off the bandit, Detective Chief Leroy Fredericks, and Detectives Jones and Ciafardini went up York Street.
+Patrolman Pitakos picked up Shostack and trailed Dawson to Fourth and York Streets where the two police cruisers and a third police car, driven by Lieutenant Asa Dameron, closed in.

 Dawson attempted to hide in the entryway of the Licking Valley Building and Loan Association.
-From behind cover, Patrolman Pitakos called to Dawson, “throw out your gun and come out.”
+From behind cover, Patrolman Pitakos called to Dawson, “throw out your gun and come out!”
 Instead, Dawson came out firing and shot Patrolman Pitakos in the chest.
-As he fell, he fired five shots at Dawson.
-At least one went awry, “stinging” a cabbie, Pearl Fugate, with a spent round two blocks from the scene.
+As Patrolman Pitakos fell, he fired five shots at Dawson.
+At least one went awry, “stinging” a cabbie, Pearl Fugate, two blocks from the scene.

 Dawson turned his attention to the other arriving officers, emptying his revolver at them.
-One of his last shots went through Chief Fredericks’s pants leg without taking effect.
+One of his last shots went through Detective Chief Fredericks’s pants leg without taking effect.
 Detective Chief Leroy Fredericks and Detectives Pat Ciafardini and Kenneth Jones returned fire, striking Dawson several times, knocking him to the ground.
-Dawson sat up as if he was reaching for something and they shot him again and he died.
+Dawson sat up as if he were reaching for something and they shot him again, this time fatally.

-Patrolman Pitakos was survived by his wife, Audrey Pitakos, and three children; Sandy Pitakos (8), Jerry Pitakos (4), and Marilyn Pitakos (11 months).
+Patrolman Pitakos was survived by his wife, Audrey Pitakos, and children; Sandy Pitakos (8), Jerry Pitakos (4), and Marilyn Pitakos (11 months).
 Services were held at the Radel Funeral Home on October 20, 1958 and at St. Paul Episcopal Church.
-Pallbearers included Detectives Ciafardini and Jones, Lieutenant Clyde Bishop, Patrolmen Charles Ritter and William Yutze, and his brother, Robert Pitakos.
+Pallbearers included Detectives Ciafardini and Jones, Lieutenant Clyde Bishop, Patrolmen Charles Ritter and William Yutze, and his brother, Bob Pitakos.
 Patrolman Pitakos was buried in Evergreen Cemetery.
-Audrey joined him 48 years later March 31, 2006.
+Audrey joined him 48 years later on April 2006.

-© This narrative was revised October 1, 2010 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, mostly with information provided by Pamela Casebolt, Newport Detective Ciafardini’s daughter.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was created on December 1, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Executive Director, almost exclusively with information provided by Pamela Casebolt, Detective Ciafardini’s daughter.
+All rights are reserved to them and the Greater Cincinnati Police Museum.